 The health insurance system varies from country to country.
-Some provide health care to citizens and residents while others require you to purchase your own plan.
+Some provide health care to citizens and residents, while others require you to purchase your plan.
 You can look into global health insurance plans that are specifically designed for ex-pats or contact an international insurance agent for guidance.

 Finding a good primary care doctor is a challenge, especially in a new country.
 Contact the United States Embassy in your new country for guidance.
 They will have resources like lists of English-speaking doctors and specialists in your new area.
 Don’t forget to look into dentists as well.
 And locate the emergency room nearest to your new home to be ready for any urgent situations.

-Deciding What to Do with Your Current Home When Moving Internationally
+Deciding What to Do with Your Current Home When Moving Overseas

-Selling Your Current Home Before You Move Internationally
+Selling Your Current Home Before You Move Overseas